 Our team at R&R Law can file a motion to suppress your breath test, which is consistently being questioned due to ongoing Intoxilyzer Issue.
 We look at all aspects of your case to determine which avenue would be most beneficial to your defense.

 There are many different defense options available that can help your case.
 We review every defense method and strategy to determine whether or not filing a motion to dismiss your case is the best decision.
 In most cases where your rights were violated, our motion to dismiss results in a favorable outcome.

 Having the right team representing you is key in getting your misdemeanor DUI cases properly resolved in a favorable manner.
 These situations should not be viewed lightly, as they could severely impact your future and quality-of-life.
-Taking the time to consult with DUI Lawyers at R&R Law is one of the best decisions you can make for your case and your future.
+Taking the time to consult with Scottsdale DUI Lawyer at R&R Law is one of the best decisions you can make for your case and your future.
 Contact us for a free evaluation today!